-The academic department chairs report to the deans of the designated college and schools.
+The academic department chairs report to the deans of the designated college.
 The academic department chair is responsible for the leadership and administration of the department and responsible for the leadership and administration of the department and is responsible for engaging faculty in the strategic planning process.
 Each academic department chair is responsible for the leadership and administration of their departments and is responsible for engaging faculty in the strategic planning process.
 Each academic department chair is responsible for budget development, management and allocation.
-Primary responsibilities in personnel management include recruitment, hiring, faculty assignments and workload, evaluation, reward, development and professional guidance, and participation in the reappointment, promotion and tenure and post-tenure review process.
+Primary responsibilities in personnel management include recruitment, hiring, faculty assignments and workload, evaluation, reward, development and professional guidance, and participation in the reappointment, promotion, tenure, and post-tenure review process.
 The academic department chair oversees accreditation and curricular and program development, secures external funding, and supports faculty research, teaching and service.

-The academic department chair, as the chief administrative officer of the department, serves at the pleasure of the Chancellor.
+As the chief administrative officer of the department, the academic department chair serves at the pleasure of the Chancellor.
 Department chairs serve as liaisons between faculty and deans.
 The academic department chair is responsible for promoting high standards in teaching, research, and service.
 The academic department chair is expected to communicate with, and solicit the counsel and recommendations of, the faculty in the development of departmental programs and policies.
 In consultation with the faculty of the department, the academic department chair is responsible for recruiting and maintaining faculty with the proper competencies for implementing the programs of the department.

-Assistant Academic Department Chairs
+Assistant Academic Department Chairs/Assistant School Deans

 The assistant academic department chair supports the academic department chair, supervises academic programs, coordinates program assessment, coordinates academic advisement, recruitment and course scheduling, and is nominated by the department chair and voted on by the department faculty.
 The position is a one-year renewable term.
+The assistant deans in the School of Social Work and the School of Nursing perform the same duties as the assistant department chairs.
+The associate dean nominates the assistant dean and is voted on by the school faculty.
+They serve a one-year renewable term.